bacnet-stack/bacnet-stack/doc/bacnet-implementation-guidelines.md

 ## 8.24: Ignore Priority and NULL for Non-Commandable object writes

-If a property is writable but not commandable, the device shall process a WriteProperty, WriteGroup or WritePropertyMultiple request and ignore the priority parameter if it is included in the request.
+If any property is writable but the object is not commandable (does not contain a priority-array or is a Channel object), the device shall process a WriteProperty, WriteGroup or WritePropertyMultiple request and ignore the priority parameter if it is included in the request.

-If an attempt is made to relinquish a property that is not commandable and for which Null is not a supported datatype and no other error conditions exist, the property shall not be changed, and the write shall be considered successful [PR 21+].
+If an attempt is made to relinquish a present-value property but the object is not commandable (does not support a priority-array property or is a Channel object), the property shall not be changed, and the write shall be considered successful [PR 21+].

 ## 8.25: Server devices are required to support all COV lifetime values up to 8 hours (28800 seconds)